catppuccin/vscode/README.md

 Open your settings, and look for `Extensions > Catppuccin`.
 Available options are documented here.

+### Custom accent colour

+`catppuccin.accentColor`

+You can choose any colour as your "accent" colour. `mauve` is our default, but you can add more personality by using your favourite!

 ### Disable italics & bold fonts

 You can toggle whether to use

-- italics for keywords
+- italics for keywords: `catppuccin.italicKeywords`
-- italics for comments
+- italics for comments: `catppuccin.italicComments`
-- bold for keywords
+- bold for keywords: `catppuccin.boldKeywords`

 ### Override palette colours

+`catppuccin.colorOverrides`

-Colors can be overwritten using `catppuccin.colorOverrides` in the JSON user settings, like so:
+Colors can be overwritten in the JSON user settings, like so:

 ```json5
     // ...your other settings...